 When you own a home, you have complete control of the appearance.
 From painting walls to décor changes and renovations, you can have a space that fits your needs and style.

-If you are spending time away from your home, you can also rent out the space.
+If you are spending time away from your home, you can also rent out the space, either long term or short term.
 This allows you to generate income to put towards your monthly payments.

 With consistent and on-time payments to your mortgage, you can improve your credit profile.